-Required texts: The Little, Brown Brief (LBB), 6th edition with MLA update.
+1. The final exam must be completed between Aug 4, 2022 6:00 AM and Aug 6, 2021 11:00 PM.
+Recommended texts: The Little, Brown Brief (LBB), 6th edition with 2016 MLA update.
 You may purchase an older/cheaper edition, but you will need to make any needed adjustments to chapters referenced in course content.

-Required software: Access to a computer with a camera for the final exam.
-Access to a word processor or application (e.g., Google docs) that allows you to save your written assignments as Word Documents, and an Adobe Reader to read my comments when I return the assignments to you.
+Required software: A word processor that allows you to save your written assignments as Word Documents, and an Adobe Reader to read my comments when I return the assignments to you.